|

 practically maintenance free!
 With very

-Maintaining Stone
+Maintaining Stone Sinks & Bath Tubs

 it:

-2... give your stone sink a periodic cleaning with
+periodic cleaning with

-3... reapply a protective sealant to your sink on
+Re-apply a protective sealant to your sink

 That's it!
 Follow these simple recommendations